-Wednesday September 1st (afternoon) – Thursday September 2nd (morning) is the next SD Game, Fish & Parks Commission Meeting in Rapid City at Outdoor Campus West with virtual & teleconference options
+Wednesday September 1st (afternoon) – Thursday September 2nd (morning) was a past SD Game, Fish & Parks Commission Meeting in Rapid City at Outdoor Campus West with virtual & teleconference options

-More meeting details will be posted by GFP on this website just before the meeting and after the meeting: https://gfp.sd.gov/commission/information/
+More meeting details were posted by GFP on this website just before the meeting and after the meeting: https://gfp.sd.gov/commission/information/

 Update, the Commission passed both proposed rules on mountain lions with no changes from proposals.
 The Commission passed the rule on spring turkey with no changes from proposal.
 The only rule to which there was a change, was on blow guns used for fishing; they decided not to allow blow guns for fishing.
 Future action to protect mountain lions will be to contact federal and state land management agencies and ask them to prohibit hound hunting of mountain lions on their properties.
 Please watch for updates on that future campaign

-Mountain lion hunting season will be among the rule proposals
+Mountain lion hunting season was among the rule proposals

 Rule change proposals up for a vote on Wednesday include other topics, which we list below